SeismicSystems/seismic-client/packages/seismic-react/README.md

-# Seismic hooks
+# Seismic react

-This is a package to extend `wagmi` hooks for use with the Seismic blockchain.
+This is a package to integrate `seismic-viem` with React, wagmi & rainbowkit.